-Korean Meatballs in Barbecue Sauce
+Korean-style Meatballs in BBQ Sauce

 Before you start, wash all surfaces and your hands with soap and warm water, and remember to wash your hands, utensils and cutting boards after they touch raw meat or eggs.
 Avoid cross-contamination by using a different cutting board for your meat and other ingredients.
 Make sure you’re cooking to safe temperatures and chilling any leftovers within two hours.
 For more food safety tips, visit our Food Safety at Home Section.

 For meatballs, place eggs in a medium size bowl with sesame oil and salt.
 Coarsely chop garlic and push through a garlic press.
 Add ginger, chili flakes and cayenne.
 Whisk together.

 Add meat and gently work with your hands to mix thoroughly.
 Sprinkle with panko crumbs and mix in.
 Let sit 5 minutes for crumbs to soak up liquid.
 Then using about 1/3 cup (100 mL) mixture, form into a large meatball about 2½ inches (6.2 cm) wide.
 Place on a large plate.
 Repeat with remaining mixture.
 You should have 8 meatballs.

 Pour sauce into the slow cooker.
 Add meatballs, separating as much as possible.
 Cover and cook on high 2 hours or on low for 4 hours.
 Remove meatballs to a plate and spoon sauce over top.
 Sprinkle with onions.
 Pair with rice.
 They will keep well in the refrigerator for 3 days.

 Stove Top Cooking: Heat barbecue sauce and ½ cup (125 mL) water in a large frying pan.
 Add meatballs and turn to coat.
 Adjust heat so sauce simmers.
 Cover and simmer meatballs, turning frequently, for 15 to 20 minutes.
 The sauce will thicken.
 Sprinkle with onions.